 The Japan Young Leaders Programme

-GIFT Japan will launch the inaugural Japan Young Leaders Programme in September 2018.
+GIFT Japan will launch the inaugural Japan Young Leaders Programme in April/May 2018.
 Modeled after similar programmes in Hong Kong and Malaysia, the JYLP will give Japan's young business talent from leading Japanese organisations the tools to lead with purpose in a complex world.
-The 2018 JYLP will study the opportunities for urban revitalisation in Tokyo's San'ya area.

 The GIFT Japan Conference

-GIFT Japan will launch an inaugural conference in November, bringing together prominent Japanese and regional thought leaders and opinion-makers to discuss Japan's future challenges in the context of global shifts, and the political, social and business opportunities that lie in tackling them.
+GIFT Japan will launch an inaugural conference (date to be confirmed), bringing together prominent Japanese and regional thought leaders and opinion-makers to discuss Japan's future challenges in the context of global shifts, and the political, social and business opportunities that lie in tackling them.

 AKIO MAKIYAMA | CHAIRMAN, FORUM FOR URBAN DEVELOPMENT